microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ## Shader target

 Shaders at nodes are currently only compute shaders authored in a library, target lib_6_8 or above.
-The attribute `[Shader("Node")]` on a shader function indicates it can be used in a work graph.
+The attribute `[Shader("node")]` on a shader function indicates it can be used in a work graph.

-In some cases the shader can also have the attribute `[Shader("Compute")]` saying the shader is allowed to be used as a standalone compute shader as well, discussed in the next section.
+In some cases the shader can also have the attribute `[Shader("compute")]` saying the shader is allowed to be used as a standalone compute shader as well, discussed in the next section.

-Minor note:  The attribute name, `"shader"`, and the string values like `"node"` are case insensitive.
+The attribute name `"Shader"` is case insensitive.
+The string must be lowercase..

 ---

 ### Repurposing plain compute shader code

 A shader authored for a node that doesn't happen to declare any node inputs or node outputs can be reused as a standalone, plain compute shader (e.g. launched via `pCommandList->Dispatch()`).
 This would have to be a broadcasting launch node, which happens to be exactly how a plain compute shader behaves, albeit with no input to broadcast - context comes is ID system values.
-In this case, the shader can have both `[Shader("Node")]` and `[Shader("Compute")]` specified on it.
+In this case, the shader can have both `[Shader("node")]` and `[Shader("compute")]` specified on it.

-Many attributes that help define node behavior, described in subsequent sections - `[NodeDispatchGrid(x,y,z)]` being one example, are only allowed if `[Shader("Node")]` is present.
-These attributes are ignored if the shader also has `[Shader("Compute")]` specified and the shader is launched on its own via `Dispatch()`.
+Many attributes that help define node behavior, described in subsequent sections - `[NodeDispatchGrid(x,y,z)]` being one example, are only allowed if `[Shader("node")]` is present.
+These attributes are ignored if the shader also has `[Shader("compute")]` specified and the shader is launched on its own via `Dispatch()`.
 Any [shader function attribute](#shader-function-attributes) whose name begins with `Node` is ignored if the shader is used in standalone compute.
 So it might be visually obvious looking at a compute shader which set of attributes are relevant only when the shader is used in a work graph.
-Local root signatures also cannot be associated if `[Shader("Compute")]` is present (and note that default associations using a local root signature will not associate with a compute shader).
+Local root signatures also cannot be associated if `[Shader("compute")]` is present (and note that default associations using a local root signature will not associate with a compute shader).

-Another way to look at this is that an existing compute shader can be used in a work graph anywhere no node inputs or outputs are needed, simply by adding `[Shader("Node")]` to the beginning, and `[Shader("Compute")]` can be left on the shader if it will be used that way, or removed otherwise.
+Another way to look at this is that an existing compute shader can be used in a work graph anywhere no node inputs or outputs are needed, simply by adding `[Shader("node")]` to the beginning, and `[Shader("compute")]` can be left on the shader if it will be used that way, or removed otherwise.

 For instance, a work graph may have leaf nodes (which don't output to other nodes) that can be launched without any node inputs, obtaining operational context by accessing resources like UAVs like any shader can.
 The node can be targeted by an upstream node in a work graph that outputs a record containing only a 12 byte uint3 dispatch grid size - [SV_DispatchGrid](#sv_dispatchgrid).
 Or if node has a fixed dispatch grid size declared either as part of the shader or via the [API node definition](#d3d12_broadcasting_launch_overrides), a parent node can target the node by [declaring](#node-output-declaration) `EmptyNodeOutput`.
 Then, calling [{Group\|Thread}IncrementOutputCount()](#incrementoutputcount) in the upstream shader requests dispatch grids to be launched, one full dispatch grid per 1 count item.

 All of this is simply about convenience.
 It might be handy for an application to be able to reuse some compute shader assets in a work graph sometimes, and also as a standalone compute shader in environments where work graphs are not supported.

-If a shader specifies both `[Shader("Compute")]` and `[Shader("Node")]`, this can result in the one shader being compiled by the driver twice in the event the device needs to specialize the underlying implementation of the shader for each usage.
+If a shader specifies both `[Shader("compute")]` and `[Shader("node")]`, this can result in the one shader being compiled by the driver twice in the event the device needs to specialize the underlying implementation of the shader for each usage.

 ---